Adamouization/AdamouizationFilms/README.md

 AdamouizationFilms
 ==================

-**AdamouizationFilms** is a one-page Bootstrap website powered by Jekyll showcasing my filmmaking projects.
+**AdamouizationFilms** is a one-page mobile-friendly website powered by Jekyll showcasing my filmmaking projects.

-You can visit the website live here when it will be released: **TBA**
+You can visit the website live here when it will be released:[www.adamouization.jaamour.com](http://www.adamouization.jaamour.com/)

+## Screenshots
+add screenshots

+## Download
+add download

 ## Usage

+How to run the website locally.

 * Clone the repository (or download the zipped project):
 ```